 - Set up your food processor with the grater attachment

 - Turn your food processor on and feed the prepared florets through the tube.
-Depending on the capacity of your food processor and the size of the head, you may have to empty it a couple of times.
+Depending on the capacity of your food processor and the size of the head, you may have to empty the bowl a couple of times.

 Using a hand grater